viraj-nikam/canvas/readme.md

 ## Introduction

+A [Laravel](https://laravel.com) publishing platform.
 Canvas is a fully open source package to extend your existing application and get you up-and-running with a blog in just a few minutes.
 In addition to a distraction-free writing experience, you can view monthly trends on your content, get insights into reader traffic and more!